mnm1992/review-fetcher/README.md

 Install node and postgres

 ### Setting up DB
-Configure postgres with user:postgres password:postgres database postgres (You can change/specify the credentials at: configs.js line 53 till 57)
+Configure postgres with user:postgres password:postgres database postgres (You can change this at: ReviewJSONDB.js line 5 till 9)
 Create the table as specified in dbStructure.
 You can do this automatically by running setupDB or run the command manually in the psql commandline.

 ### Setting up the configuration